LoopKit/loopdocs/docs/version/simulator.md

 There are 2 main types of simulators users may want to build.
 Each of these require less up-front acquisition of hardware and may be desirable as a first step towards becoming a Looper.

-Please, review all the Build Steps, even if you will be skipping some.
+Please, review all the Build pages, even if you will be skipping some.

 ### Build to a Simulated iPhone on a Computer

-* Need access to a mac or virtual computer, see [Computer](../build/step1.md)
+* Need access to a mac or virtual computer, see [Compatible Computer](../build/step1.md)
-* Build Pages you can skip
+* Build pages you can skip
-    * iPhone/iPod
+    * Compatible iPhone/iPod
-    * Pump
+    * Compatible Pump
-    * CGM
+    * Compatible CGM
     * Order a RileyLink
     * Apple Developer Program
 * Follow [Download Xcode](../build/step8.md)